homer0/projext/documents/projectConfiguration.md

 ### `copyOnBuild`

-Since the feature is also available through the woopack CLI interface, you can configure how the feature behaves when building:
+Since the feature is also available through the woopack CLI, you can configure how the feature behaves when building:

 #### `enabled`

 Whether or not to copy the files when building.
-If disabled, you can use the CLI interface to copy the files.
+If disabled, you can use the CLI to copy the files.

 #### `onlyOnProduction`